A Gaussian process and linear-based framework for computing cut distributions in modular Bayesian calibration of two chained computer models: Introduction

-This paper is divided into five sections.
-In Section \ref{sec:bayesian}, we present a short state of the art of Bayesian calibration of numerical models.
-Section \ref{sec:approach} is devoted to possible methods for conditional density estimation.
-In Section \ref{sec:gplincc}, we detail our approach, called GP-LinCC for Gaussian process and Linearization-based Conditional Calibration, and whose performances are illustrated in Section \ref{sec:num}.
-Section \ref{sec:conclusion} concludes the paper.
+The paper is organized into five parts presenting the statistical framework of the functional approach, while its implementation on the two ALCYONE solver models is deferred to future work.
+Section \ref{sec:bayesian} introduces Bayesian calibration of two chained numerical models, including a brief review of the seminal work of Kennedy and O'Hagan and a presentation of the cut posterior distribution.
+Section \ref{sec:approach} deals with several possible methods for conditional density estimation.
+In Section \ref{sec:gplincc}, the functional approach called GP--LinCC for Gaussian process and linear-based Conditional Calibration is developed.
+Its numerical performance will be demonstrated in Section \ref{sec:num}.
+Section \ref{sec:conclusion} ends the paper with some conclusions and perspectives.